iTwin/iTwinUI/.changeset/tough-readers-reflect.md

 '@itwin/itwinui-css': patch
 ---

-`iui-toggle-switch` now has the height of 24px.
+`iui-toggle-switch` that contains `data-iui-size="small"` now has the height of 24px.